AlexandreCarlton/dotfiles/README.md

 This way we're only modifying symlinks.
 One way would be to have a repo dedicated entirely to hosting and switching between these themes.

-### Replace xinit
-Xinit was used to rootlessly start Xorg, but now we have systemd!
-Problem is, a number of these things in xinit were useful.
-It might pay to just keep the sourcing of everything in xinitrc and call that via systemd.
-Or we could have a unit for each script; not as scalable, but finer grained.

-### Alternative browser
-Chromium is far too taxing on resources.
-However, I do really enjoy it's adblocking through uBlock and uMatrix.

-Enter Uzbl, which is lighter, and add Polipo (lighter than Squid) and Prixovy.